-When looking at the change in passenger journeys between 2013 and 2023 the following observations can be made:
+When looking at the change in passenger journeys between 2013 and 2022 the following observations can be made:

 - Growth between 2013 and 2019 was strong across all market segments, with an average increase of 38.6%.
-Following a decline of 36.9% in 2020, a relative recovery was made in 2021 (-29.0%) followed by a resurgence in 2022 (+26.7%).
-Strong growth continued in 2023 with a 58.7% increase in patronage since 2013. - Intercity rail services carry the largest share of passengers outside of the Dublin and Cork areas, with 13.1 million passenger journeys in 2019, increasing from 4.4 in 2020, to 9.8 million in 2022 and a further increase of 28.1% in 2023 to 12.6 million passenger journeys. - Rural bus services typically carry much smaller cohorts of passengers across the country, however with the launch of Phase 2 of Connecting Ireland in 2023, these services have experienced the highest year on year growth rate of 53.7% in 2023. - National bus services (stage carriage) experienced strong growth up to 2019, accounting for 5.8 million passenger journeys in that year, before falling to 2.8 million in 2020.
-In 2022, an increase of 5.7 million passenger journeys recorded compared to 2021 (+73.3%).
-This market increased by 16.6% in 2023, surpassing 2019 previous peak highs. - Bus services in Galway, Limerick and Waterford also saw increased patronage in 2023, with an average increase of 21.9% compared to 2022.
+Following a decline of 36.9% in 2020, a relative recovery was made in 2021 (-29.0%) before this deficit was essentially reversed with a resurgence in 2022 (+26.7%). - Intercity rail services carry the largest share of passengers outside of the Dublin and Cork areas, with 13.1 million passenger journeys in 2019, increasing from 4.4 in 2020 back to 9.8 million in 2022 with the single largest return to growth. - Rural bus services typically carry much smaller cohorts of passengers across the country, however with the launch of Connecting Ireland in 2022 has experienced the second highest year on year growth of 85.7% in 2022.

+- National bus services (stage carriage) experienced strong growth up to 2019, accounting for 5.8 million passenger journeys in that year, before falling to 2.8 million in 2020.
+This market has seen the third most prominent growth rate in 2022, with 5.7 million passenger journeys recorded compared to 2021 (+73.3%). - Bus services in Galway, Limerick and Waterford also increased patronage further in 2022 by an average of 62.3% compared to 10.7% the year before, suggesting that performance has been relatively positive across the board as the country has emerged from the pandemic and prolonged periods of restrictions on public transport provision in the previous two years.

-Figure 2.4 illustrates the change in passenger demand across all sectors between 2022 and 2023.
+Figure 2.4 illustrates the change in passenger demand across all sectors between 2021 and 2022.
+Whilst the impact of the COVID-19 pandemic has significantly impacted on the use of public transport services since early 2020, the results below demonstrate the relative changes within individual public transport markets since that time, as the usage of public transport had almost fully recovered by the end of 2022.
 Following initial declines observed in 2020, some markets continued to remain supressed in patronage terms in 2021 such as Dublin Commuter & Dart services as well as Commuter rail services in Cork, demonstrating that large cohorts of passengers continued to observe government guidance to work from home for large parts of that year.
-In 2022, patronage levels began to recover, approaching pre-COVID figures.
-However, in 2023, public transport services across the country saw significant progress, with these markets leading the way towards a full recovery.
-By 2023, public transport usage reached new record highs, averaging an 18.6% increase across all sectors compared to 2019.
-Notably, all markets experienced an average growth of 28.9% from the previous year, demonstrating a remarkable return to normalcy despite the continued prevalence of remote and hybrid work practices.
-This surge in patronage suggests that initiatives such as fare reductions, Young Adult fares, and ongoing improvements to the public transport network have successfully encouraged passengers to return to using these services.
+What we can clearly observe however is that in 2022, these markets have led the way in percentage terms towards a recovery in the use of public transport services across the country.
+Indeed all markets grew in 2022 by in excess of 50% compared to the previous year, which is a quite remarkable return to relative normality given that certain practices such as remote and hybrid working are now seen as the norm for some cohorts of workers across the country.
+It does however indicate that initiatives such as the cost of living fares reduction, Young Adult fares and ongoing enhancements to the public transport network have encouraged passengers to avail of these services once again.